dead-end/nuzzle/man/README.md

        area to pick up the blocks.
 Once the blocks are picked up you can  move the  blocks  with  the mouse.
 The mouse needs not to be pressed to move the blocks.
 A right click moves the blocks back to the  home  area.
-If blocks  are  picked  up and moved to the game area, an other left click drops the blocks on the game area, if this is possible.
+If blocks  are  picked  up  and moved to the game area, another left click drops the blocks on the game area, if this is possible.

 FILES